 I try to group them by topic, and that usually quite naturally turns into a way too long talk outline.
-Then when its time to give a talk, I pick the choice bits out of one or more of these outlines, and make that my outline, sometimes changing the focus.
-E.g. once I had the mandate to add a missing beginners talk on Quartz to a conference, so I took the most basic, most practical graphics issues from my notes, prefixed them with a general tutorial on how the Quartz is organized and that was my initial outline.
+Then when it's time to come up with a talk, I pick the choice bits out of one or more of these outlines, and make that my outline, sometimes changing the focus.
+E.g. once I had the mandate to add a missing beginners talk on Quartz to a conference, so I took the most basic, most practical graphics issues from my notes, prefixed them with a general tutorial on how CoreGraphics is organized and that was my initial outline.

 Then I built a first rough slide deck based on those notes and just started holding the talk using Keynote, with the audio recording function on, in the privacy of my own home.
 Sometimes, once the talk has advanced a bit, I even (similar to Jaimee) set up my iPhone or iPad to record myself.

 Then I do the talk again.
 Rinse and repeat, until the timing and flow is right.
-When the slides have stopped moving and disappearing, and Im happy with whats in the talk, Ill start refining the illustrations.
+When the slides have stopped moving and disappearing, and I'm happy with what's in the talk, I'll start refining the illustrations.
 Adding builds that reflect my description.
-Usually that on one hand forces me to go through these slides at the speed of build, but it also shortens my descriptions very much, so often it evens out.
+Usually that on one hand forces me to go through these slides at the (slower) speed of build, but it also shortens my descriptions very much, so often it evens out.

 If it doesn't, I might have to cut some more slides, or find a way to simplify what is there to make it go faster.